 Are you spending your New Year’s Eve with kids–or do you need some ideas for the babysitter?
-Of course children should have some fun ringing in the New Year too, so we have some kid-friendly New Year’s Eve ideas (and the kids don’t even have to stay up until midnight).
+Since children should celebrate and get to ring in the New Year too, we have some kid-friendly New Year’s Eve ideas (and the kids don’t even have to stay up until midnight).

-While you wait for the big countdown to midnight, here are some fun ideas for you and your children.
+While you wait for the big countdown to midnight to start, here are some fun ideas.

 Activities for a Kid-Friendly New Year’s Eve